satoru-takeuchi/elkdat/README.md

 ## Rich tests

-In addition to build, install, and boot your own kernel, elkdt has the following features.
+In addition to build, install, and boot your own kernel, elkdat has the following features.

 - Run your own tests
 - Test your patchset one by one